* Separatist parties win absolute majority in regional vote

 When the Catalan parliament declared independence after the referendum, Rajoy invoked constitutional powers to impose direct rule from Madrid.
 He promised to restore Catalonia's autonomy regardless of the election result, but could re-impose it if a new government again pursued secession.

-Catalonia's separatist parties won 70 of the 135 seats, with Puigdemont's Junts Per Catalunya (Together for Catalonia) retaining its position as the largest separatist force.
+Catalonia's separatist parties won 70 of the 135 seats, compared with 72 last time, with Puigdemont's Junts Per Catalunya (Together for Catalonia) retaining its position as the largest separatist force.